 Thousands of coral species exist around the world and build entire ocean landscapes.
 Many of the world’s coral species are endangered due to several environmental threats to their wellbeing.
 Many AZA-accredited facilities are active in endangered species conservation, including conservation for coral.
 Read more about AZA’s efforts below.

-Atlantic Acropora, which is an AZA-SAFE (Saving Animals From Extinction) species program, is one of the many endangered kinds of coral.
+Coral, which is an AZA SAFE: Saving Animals From Extinction species program, focuses on Atlantic Acropora coral, one of the many endangered kinds of coral.
 Two species of Atlantic Acropora, staghorn (A. cervicornis) and elkhorn (A. palmata), are instrumental in building coral reef communities in the tropical western Atlantic, the Gulf of Mexico, and the Caribbean.
 During the 1970s and 1980s, populations of Acropora declined as much as 97% across the Caribbean and Florida, greatly reducing opportunities for the species to reproduce.

 Coral reefs are both beautiful and biologically important to aquatic environments.
 From serving as habitats for millions of fish and algae to preventing erosion and minimizing the damage sustained from tropical storms, coral reefs are vital to marine life and life on land.